When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 It doesn’t require specific space or extra arrangements.
 You can install them right on your terrace area.

 Generally, the installers will take care of everything.
-All you have to do is make the right deal with the contractor.
+You need to make the right deal with the contractor.

 Bifacial Solar Panels: Pricing

-Bifacial Solar Panels would cost higher than conventional solar panels as they come with extra benefits.
+Bifacial Solar Panels would cost more than conventional solar panels as they have extra benefits.

-The price differences between the Mono facial solar panels and bifacial solar panels may vary from project to project.
+The price differences between the Mono facial and bifacial solar panels may vary from project to project.

 See Also